Smartling/SmartlingHelp/_articles/connectors/wordpress-connector/wordpress-connector---frequently-asked-questions.md

 ## Can I translate URL slugs?

-By default, the 'slug' property of a post is excluded from translation, but you can change this by navigating to your Smartling settings profile and removing&nbsp;**slug** from the&nbsp;**Exclude fields by field name&nbsp;**list.
+By default, the "slug" property of a post is excluded from translation, but you can change this by navigating to your Smartling settings profile and removing `slug` from the **Exclude fields by field name** list.

 ![](/uploads/versions/exclude_settings---x----907-571x---.png)

 ## Can I translate permalinks?

-Not directly but, since Wordpress uses the **post_name** field to generate permalinks, you can alter permalinks by translating the post_name field.
-This field is excluded by default, but can be translated by removing the **post_name&nbsp;**entry from your&nbsp;**Exclude fields by field name**&nbsp;setting in your Smartling settings profile.
+Not directly but, since Wordpress uses the `post_name` field to generate permalinks, you can alter permalinks by translating the post_name field.
+This field is excluded by default, but can be translated by removing the `post_name` entry from your **Exclude fields by field name** setting in your Smartling settings profile.

 ![](/uploads/versions/smartling_settings---x----905-582x---.png)